Chris Cook’s practice focuses on international competition and antitrust law.

 Chris joined the firm in 1997, became counsel in 2006, and a partner in 2014.
 From 1997-99, he was based in the Washington, D.C., office.

-United Technologies Corporation in various transactions, including its $135 billion combination with Raytheon to form Raytheon Technologies, its $30 billion acquisition of Rockwell Collins, and its $17 billion acquisition of Goodrich.
+Raytheon Technologies (formerly United Technologies Corporation) in various transformative transactions, including the $135 billion combination of UTC and Raytheon to form Raytheon Technologies, UTC’s $30 billion acquisition of Rockwell Collins, and UTC’s $17 billion acquisition of Goodrich.